entur/gha-security/README-code-scan.md

 **Slack:**

-Slack notifications are by default disabled, and needs to be enabled using scanner config.
+Slack notifications are by default disabled, and can be configured by creating a scanner config in repository or inherit a shared config.

 We use [entur/gha-slack](https://github.com/entur/gha-slack) to send out notifications.

-**Note:** Slack channel used for Notifications needs to have `Github Actions bot` in the channel, see [gha-slack prereqs](https://github.com/entur/gha-slack/blob/main/.github/README.md#prereqs) on how to invite the bot.
+Slack channel used for Notifications needs to have `Github Actions bot` in the channel, see [gha-slack prereqs](https://github.com/entur/gha-slack/blob/main/.github/README.md#prereqs) on how to invite the bot.

 **Pull Request:**

-Pull request notifications are by default enabled, and can be disabled using scanner config.
+Pull request notifications will comment on current pull request after a scan, and are by default enabled.
+To configure pull request notifications see [Code Scan config](#code-scan-config) section.

+### Known issues
+* Notifications will always be sent out when an alert with severity matching or higher than threshold exists.
+    * You can skip notifications step by adding `[skip-notifications]` in current commit message.

 ## Code Scan config